josephgarnier/fast-sim-design/README.md

 ### Update the Tiled library

-Fast-Sim-Design is supplied with the Tiled library already compiled.
+Fast-Sim-Design is supplied with the Tiled library already pre-compiled with GCC.
 To rebuild and update it, proceed as follows:

+1. Make sure that the Qt Creator software and the Qt framework compiled with GCC are installed.
-1. Using a Web browser, go to the [Tiled release download page](https://github.com/mapeditor/tiled/releases).
+2. Using a Web browser, go to the [Tiled release download page](https://github.com/mapeditor/tiled/releases).
-2. Find the section corresponding to the version of Tiled you want or have already installed on your computer, then click on **Source code** to download the source code.
+3. Find the section corresponding to the version of Tiled you want or have already installed on your computer, then click on **Source code** to download the source code.
-3. Extract the contents of the downloaded archive into the folder of your choice.
+4. Extract the contents of the downloaded archive into the folder of your choice.
-4. Launch Qt Creator and open the tiled project located in the extracted folder.
+5. Launch Qt Creator and open the tiled project located in the extracted folder.
-5. Open the file `Tield/libtiled/libtiled.qbs`.
+6. Open the file `Tield/libtiled/libtiled.qbs`.
-6. To change the name of the generated target according to the build type, replace the `targetName: ...` line with `qbs.buildVariant === "debug" ? "tiledd_x.xx.x" : "tiled_x.xx.x"`, substituting the `x` with the current Tiled version number, then save the file.
+7. To change the name of the generated target according to the build type, replace the `targetName: ...` line with `qbs.buildVariant === "debug" ? "tiledd_x.xx.x" : "tiled_x.xx.x"`, substituting the `x` with the current Tiled version number, then save the file.
-7. Start compiling the library from the `libtiled` folder (right-click on the folder, then select **Build**).
+8. Start compiling the library from the `libtiled` folder (right-click on the folder, then select **Build**).
-8. When the operation is complete, compile the other build type: *debug* or *release*.
+9. When the operation is complete, compile the other build type: *debug* or *release*.

 At the end of the procedure, the compiled library is available from the Qt Creator output folders: `<path-to-project-tield>/build/<Release|Debug>_Desktop/libtiled/<tiled_x.xx.x|tiledd_x.xx.x>`.
+Copy them into the project's `lib/` folder.
+Also copy Tiled's C++ header files from the `<path-to-project-tield>/libtiled/` folder to the `include/tiled/` project folder.

 ## 🤝 Contributing